Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Long-time limit of peak propagation in the osteocyte network

 \section{Long-time limit of peak propagation in the osteocyte network}

-{\thesection\ \arabic{equation}} Numerical simulations of the propagation of an impulse in the one-dimensional network given by Eqs~\eqref{ot-network-metric} show that the impulse splits into two peaks propagating toward the left and the right.
-Here, we characterise these peaks in the long-time limit as travelling waves propagating without change in shape, but with a decreasing speed.
+{\thesection\ \arabic{equation}} In this appendix we seek a long-time solution of signal propagation through the one-dimensional network given by Eqs~\eqref{ot-network-metric}, in which node density increases symmetrically away from the origin as $\rho(x)=\e^{\abs{x}/L}/(L\Delta\xi)$, where $L$ is a spatial scale parameter taken to be 50\,\um\ in Section~\ref{sec:osteocytes}.
+Numerical simulations of the propagation of an initial impulse at the origin show that the impulse splits into two peaks propagating toward the left and the right.
+Here, we characterise these peaks in the long-time limit in infinite space as travelling waves propagating without change in shape, but with a decreasing speed.

 Since the solution is symmetrical with respect to the origin, we focus on the right-propagating wave only ($x>0$).
 In the long-time limit $t\to\infty$, the solution is nonzero only in the vicinity of the peak, for $x\gg 1$.
-The solution to Eq.~\eqref{evo-n} in infinite space given by Eq.~\eqref{n-infty} with unbiased jump probabilities ($\widetilde v=0$) and no reactions ($F(N)=0$) gives
+The solution to the diffusion--advection equation~\eqref{evo-n} for molecule concentration $n_\infty(x,t)$ in infinite space in the absence of reactions ($F(N)=0$) and with unbiased, constant jump probabilities ($\widetilde{v}=0$) is given by the metric-scaled Gaussian in Eq.~\eqref{n-infty}.
+For the choice of network considered here, the metric is $g(x)=L\e^{-\abs{x}/L}$, so that: